HPCarey/Phrasal-verbs-quiz/README.md

  * Some initial errors for the quiz section and the results page included:
      * A "section lacks heading" warning:
         * This error is as a result of having a section for each of the pages of the site which are initially hidden with a hide class and implemented after a click event.
 To address this, I included a heading for these sections for good semantic practice, but put it in the hide class as it was not necesarry for the UI.
     * Another error showed an unclosed div which was causing display problems in the deployed site but not in the gitpod browser.
-Once fixed all display issues were solved.
+Once fixed all display issues were resolved.

 ![html validation](readme/html-validation.png)